Tahoma34/Player-Reports-MySQL-Redis-Integration-/README.md

 # Player-Reports-MySQL-Redis-Integration-
-A lightweight and efficient report system plugin for Minecraft servers that uses MySQL and Redis to handle player reports and online status tracking.

-📌 Features

-/report <player> <reason> — Allows players to report others for misconduct.

-/reports — Admin GUI to view, manage, and moderate player reports.

-Subcommands:

-/reports remove <id> — Remove a specific report.

-/reports removeall — Clear all reports.

-/reports reload — Reload plugin configuration.

-⚙️ How It Works

-MySQL (via HikariCP Pooling) is used to store and manage all report data.

-Redis is used to efficiently track player online/offline status:

-When a player joins the server, a Redis key is set to 1.

-When the player leaves, the key is removed.

-This allows the plugin to:

-Show real-time online/offline status in the GUI.

-Filter/sort reports based on whether the reported player is currently online.

-💡 Why This Matters

-This plugin serves as a practical example of combining persistent storage (MySQL) with in-memory caching (Redis) to build a performant and scalable Minecraft plugin.

-🧑‍💻 Author

-Tahoma34 (_xyd0jnik)

-📦 Technical Info

-API Version: 1.16+

-Dependencies: Redis, MySQL (HikariCP connection pool)
+A lightweight and efficient report system plugin for Minecraft servers that uses **MySQL** and optionally **Redis** to handle player reports and track player online status in real time.

+---

+## 📌 Features

+- `/report <player> <reason>` — Allows players to report others for misconduct.
+- `/reports` — Admin GUI to view, manage, and moderate player reports.
+- Admin Subcommands:
+  - `/reports remove <id>` — Remove a specific report.
+  - `/reports removeall` — Clear all reports.
+  - `/reports reload` — Reload the plugin configuration.

+---

+## ⚙️ How It Works

+### 🗄️ MySQL (Required)
+- All report data is stored and retrieved using a MySQL database.
+- Connection pooling is handled via **HikariCP** for high performance and reliability.

+### 🧠 Redis (Optional)
+- Redis is used for fast and lightweight online/offline player tracking:
+  - When a player **joins**, a key is set to `1` in Redis.
+  - When a player **leaves**, the key is removed.
+  - This enables:
+    - Real-time display of player online status in the report GUI.
+    - Filtering or sorting reports by online players.

+> 🔸 Redis is **not required** for the plugin to function.
+> If Redis is not available, the plugin gracefully disables online status features, and all other functionality remains fully operational.

+---

+## ⚡ Performance

+All **database** and **Redis** operations are executed **asynchronously**, ensuring that the main server thread remains unaffected.

+This makes the plugin:
+- Safe to use on production servers
+- Scalable and responsive under high load
+- Optimized for performance

+---

+## 💡 Why Use This Plugin?

+This plugin demonstrates a practical and modern architecture using:

+- ✅ **Persistent storage** (MySQL) for core data
+- ✅ **Optional in-memory caching** (Redis) for real-time features
+- ✅ **Asynchronous programming** to maintain performance

+It’s a clean and modular example for developers looking to integrate external services like MySQL and Redis into Minecraft plugins.

+---

+## 🧑‍💻 Author

+**Tahoma34 (_xyd0jnik)**

+---

+## 📦 Technical Details

+- **API Version:** `1.16+`
+- **MySQL:** Required
+- **Redis:** Optional
+- **Connection Pooling:** HikariCP
+- **Threading:** Fully asynchronous operations

+---

+## 📜 License

+Feel free to use and modify this plugin for learning or server management.
+Consider crediting the author if reused in public projects.

+---